pic

 334.747 μs (150 allocations: 13.188 KiB)

-OhMyThreads additionally provides the option to control the work distribution among tasks.
-This is done through the keyword arguments nchunks and chunksize, which are internally implemented via the package ChunkSplitters.
+tmap allows us to control the work distribution among tasks through the keyword arguments nchunks and chunksize.
+They're internally implemented via the package ChunkSplitters.
 Specifically, nchunks controls the number of subsets in the partition, while chunksize sets the number of elements per task.
 Note that nchunks and chunksize are mutually exclusive options, so that only one of them can be used at a time.

 To illustrate the use nchunks, we'll set its value equal to nthreads().
 By setting a number of chunks equal to the number of worker threads, we're adopting an even distribution among tasks, similar to how @threads operates.
 To set the same number with chunksize, we'll make use of the floor division operator ÷.
 This is a binary operator that rounds a division down to the nearest integer towards zero. [note] For example, 5 ÷ 3 would return 1.